 AUDIOVISUAL MEDIA SERVICES

 Cable Europe’s response to the Green Paper had stressed the importance of a competitive, market-driven approach of regulation and policy and the need to avoid the promotion of a single technology or platform.
 We had identified as key conditions, the availability of content across multiple devices/platforms, the promotion of privately funded platforms/distribution infrastructures, and the need for suitable tools to prevent abuse by content monopolies.
-We also advocated the lowering of barriers to all market players in order to allow European providers to effectively compete with external (OTTs) players.
+We also advocated lowering the regulatory barriers to all market players in order to allow European providers to effectively compete with external (OTTs) players.
 Deregulation should be complemented by self regulation in specific areas, such as child protection.

 - Cable Europe position on the European Commission proposal on the review of the AVMS Directive 29/07/2016